October 10, 2024

 Akitaya, Makati / IMAGE from Philippine Primer

 Sometimes, enjoying good food is best paired with a bit of privacy.
-Akitaya added a special Japanese traditional function room that can cater to 36 customers.
-The room can be divided into smaller sections through a 9-6-6-13 format–perfect for smaller celebrations.
+Akitaya added a special Japanese traditional function room that can cater to 34 customers.
+The room can be divided into smaller sections, perfect for smaller celebrations.

 Akitaya open bar area / IMAGE from Philippine Primer

 If you are eating solo, there is also an open bar table area right in front of the kitchen.
-You might not want to leave the restaurant without trying different sakes or liquors, all exclusively from Japan.
+You might not want to leave the restaurant without trying different sakes or liquors, including the Takashimizu Junmai Daiginjo, Akita’s local sake, and Mansaku no Hana, all exclusively from Japan.
+If so wished, you may also partner these with small plates of Japanese dishes, including Chirashi Maki.

 Akitaya function rooms / IMAGE from Philippine Primer